arvyandwi/api-web-cucumber/README.md

 ## Installation
 For installations, here are the steps:
-1. Create an empty folder/directory in your computer.
+1. Create an empty folder/directory on your computer.
 2. Open a terminal on a designated folder/directory.
 3. Clone the repository using `git clone https://github.com/arvyandwi/api-web-cucumber.git`.